 In most cases, you must apply the UKCA marking to the product itself or to the packaging.
 In some cases, it may be placed on the manuals or on other supporting literature.
 This will vary depending on the specific regulations that apply to the product.

-- UKCA markings must only be placed on a product by you as the manufacturer or your authorised representative (where allowed for in the relevant legislation)
+UKCA markings must only be placed on a product by you as the manufacturer or your authorised representative (where permitted in the relevant legislation).

-- when attaching the UKCA marking, you take full responsibility for your product’s conformity with the requirements of the relevant legislation
+When affixing the UKCA marking, you take full responsibility for your product’s conformity with the requirements of the relevant legislation.

-- you must only use the UKCA marking to show product conformity with the relevant UK legislation
+You must only use the UKCA marking to demonstrate conformity with the relevant UK legislation.

 Rules for using the UKCA image

 You must make sure that:

 - if you reduce or enlarge the size of your marking, the letters forming the UKCA marking must be in proportion to the version set out below

 - the UKCA marking is at least 5mm in height – unless a different minimum dimension is specified in the relevant legislation